is212g7t5/spm/README.md

 ### Access Control

 Access control is currently being segmented into 4 possible states (`Not logged in`, `Staff`, `HR` amd `Manager`).
-Use the dropdown menu in the top-right corner of the navbar to toggle between the 4 states.
+Use the dropdown menu in the top-right corner of the navbar to toggle between the 3 logged in states.
 <img src="assets/access_control_toggle.png" alt="Access Control Toggle" />

-Selecting one of the four possible states simulates the access control permissions of the particular state.
-Each of these states are also pegged to a specific user (specified by `id`) and the default can be changed in `/app/src/contexts/UserContext.jsx`, as defined in the `USER_TYPES` const.
+Selecting one of the three possible states simulates the access control permissions of the particular state.
+Each of these states is also pegged to a specific user (specified by `id`) and the default can be changed in `/app/src/contexts/UserContext.jsx`, as defined in the `USER_TYPES` const.

 Alternatively, the states can be changed through the session storage of the web browser followed by a web browser refresh.
 For example, the `userId` and `user` can be changed as seen below.
 <img src="assets/session_storage.png" alt="Session Storage" />

-By extension, this means that users with multiple roles, should log in as each of their role in order to access that role's features.
+By extension, this means that users, with multiple roles, should log in as each of their role in order to access that role's features.

 > For e.g., a HR user should log in as a `Staff` to view their learning journey planning, but log in as a `HR` to edit the jobs available.

-This design choice was made to facilitate a cleaner user interface (not having both "user" and "admin" related permissions in the same location), which will ultimately be supported by a role-separated login page in subsequent releases.
+This design choice was made to facilitate a clean user interface (not having both "user" and "admin" related permissions in the same location), which will ultimately be supported by a role-separated login page in subsequent releases.

 ### Staff Features